“Hey,” a tall blonde guy in our room greets me as I walk inside the mixed-dorm room.

 This same guy would always enter our room greeting everyone as a ritual.
 He and his friend checked in on our second day in the hostel.
 They didn’t bother putting their things inside the lockers under the double-deck beds; their backpacks, gadgets, clothing, a dingy mess on the floor.
 I gazed at their belongings, wondering if they didn’t have anything of real value that could explain their sloppy behavior.
 My OC tendency was triggered, but I just looked on and tried my damnedest to hide how much I cared.
 I told myself that it’s a price I have to pay for choosing to stay in a social accommodation called, Outpost Beach Hostel.

 Just to clarify, I didn’t hate Outpost Beach Hostel, in fact, I could verify their claim for being one if not the best hostel in El Nido.
 It is so jampacked that my friend, Alchris and I arrived at 3:00 in the morning and we were not able to do an early check-in.
 All rooms were booked and during our stay, there was never an empty bed in our dorm room.
 As soon as somebody checks out, another guest checks in.
 To me, it only means that the place is very popular and well recommended by the people who’ve stayed there.

 Outpost Beach Hostel is owned by four foreigners.
 It has only been opened for 5 months but already, it is considered the top hostel choice among foreign backpackers.

 How did I discover Outpost Beach Hostel?

 Through an online search.
 I took it upon myself to arrange this trip for me and my friends, finding our accommodation being part of the task.
 I browsed through the listings in Hostelworld.
-I always have 3 considerations when booking for an accommodation: 1) It should be accessible (not too far from the commercial area), 2) it should be affordable, and 3) it should have good reviews.
+I always have 3 considerations when looking for accommodation: 1) It should be accessible (not too far from the commercial area), 2) it should be affordable, and 3) it should have good reviews.
 The only thing that OBH checked on this list is number 3.
 It has a high rank in Hostelworld and garnered rave reviews from its previous guests.